Canadian airport authorities

-At present, the China Transit Program (CTP) operates at Vancouver International Airport in British Columbia, Canada and at Toronto’s Pearson International Airport (Terminal 1 only) in Ontario, Canada.
+At present, the China Transit Program (CTP) operates at the Vancouver International Airport in British Columbia, Canada, the Calgary International Airport in Alberta, Canada, and Toronto’s Pearson International Airport (Terminal 1 only) in Ontario, Canada.

 Canadian airport authority must meet the following criteria in order to be eligible for the program:

 - There is a functioning U.S. in-transit pre-clearance (USITPC) facility at the airport;